smcclab/smc-course/_deliverables/02-demo-day.md

 You must present your LENS artefact to the rest of the class in a 5 minute in-class demo, followed by 5 minutes of questions.
-You can bring your own laptop/other gear, and we will connect it to the PA (details TBC).
+You can bring your own laptop/other gear, and we will connect it to the PA (we'll discuss the "tech rider" stuff in the week 8 workshop).

-In addition to the demo, you must submit (the day before) all the necessary patch files/code/sounds/video assets associated with your demo.
+In addition to the demo, you must submit (by 9pm on Wednesday May 5---the day before the demo day) all the necessary patch files/code/sounds/video assets associated with your demo.

-This demo should not be just a ppt presentation---this is expected to be a live demo, although you can show off your artefact in whatever way seems best to you.
+This demo should not be a ppt presentation---this is expected to be a live demo, although you can show off your artefact in whatever way seems best to you.

 ## Submission process {#submission-process}

 You must submit your artefact files through GitLab.
-All students will present their work to the rest of the LENS cohort during the week 8 [workshop timeslot]({% link _workshops/index.md %}) the following day.
+All students will present their work to the rest of the LENS cohort during the week 9 [workshop timeslot]({% link _workshops/index.md %}) the following day.

-This is an in-class presentation, if you do not attend you will be considered to have not submitted anything.
+This is like any in-class presentation---if you do not attend you will be considered to have not submitted anything.

 ## Marking criteria {#marking}